jbu5105/Towards_album_artwork_generation_based_on_audio/README.md

 Vision has unleashed powerful technologies for image generation,in the last decade, which have been used for lots of different applications.
 In particular, the main discoveries are Varational Autoencoders (VAEs) and Generative Adversarial Networks (GANs).
-Latest researches on these technologies have contributed to understand and improve them, ac- quiring high quality and complex image generation.
-In this thesis, we experiment with the latest image generation tools to achieve album artwork generation based on audio sam- ples.
+Latest researches on these technologies have contributed to understand and improve them, acquiring high quality and complex image generation.
+In this thesis, we experiment with the latest image generation tools to achieve album artwork generation based on audio samples.
 We first analyse image generation without audio conditioning for VAEs and the three GAN approaches: vanilla GAN, Least Squares GAN (LSGAN) and Wasserter GAN with gradient penalty (WGAN-GP).
 Finally, we try the best model, from these experiment but with audio conditioning.
 Despite being able to generate new album covers without audio